TV Tropes Needs Your Help

 - A Nightmare on Elm Street, mainly as the series went on.
-The first is mostly a straight horror film, while the third had more balance between comedy and horror (but still focusing more on horror) but became more comedy as the series went on.
+The first is mostly a straight horror film, while the third had more balance between comedy and horror (but still focusing more on horror) but became more comedy as the series went on, to the point where Freddy's Dead: The Final Nightmare is essentially a somewhat gory cartoon.
 The seventh is, again, completely horror.

 - Puella Magi Madoka Magica: In the same vein as Neon Genesis Evangelion except it has Break the Cutie instead of Mind Rape.
 Furthermore, most of the comedic moments are in the first two episodes, while the rest are predominately horror-focused.

 - Scream: This is practically the Trope Codifier.

 - The Signal is composed of three vignettes.
 The middle one is mostly a black comedy (mostly) while also showing us the first signs that things are even weirder than they seem.